2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 • Tether has launched the asset tokenization platform Hadron, providing risk control, asset issuance and destruction, KYC and AML compliance guidance, and supporting blockchain reporting and capital market management.

 • Circle's Verite framework is an open-source identity verification solution designed to provide interoperable identity standards for the decentralized finance (DeFi) ecosystem.
-This framework allows users to prove their identity on-chain while maintaining control over their personal data, aiming to achieve dynamic binding of on-chain identity and real-world asset (RWA) holding limits.
+This framework allows users to prove their identity on-chain while maintaining control over their personal data, with the potential to achieve dynamic binding of on-chain identity and real-world asset (RWA) holding limits.

 Cross-Chain Interoperability

 Blockchain interoperability refers to the ability to exchange information and value between different blockchain networks.
 Achieving cross-chain interoperability is crucial for promoting the collaborative development of the blockchain ecosystem.
-Currently, cross-chain communication protocols are emerging, aiming to securely connect different blockchain networks and alleviate the challenges present in a fragmented blockchain landscape.
+Currently, cross-chain communication protocols are emerging, aiming to securely connect different blockchain networks and alleviate challenges in the fragmented blockchain landscape.
 For example:

 • Wormhole has launched the NTT framework, providing an open and flexible cross-chain solution that allows native assets to be seamlessly transferred between different blockchains without the traditional wrapped token model.
 This innovation eliminates the intermediary risks of wrapped tokens and enhances the integration efficiency of multi-chain liquidity.

 • Chainlink has released the Cross-Chain Interoperability Protocol (CCIP), a new open-source standard designed to establish universal connections between hundreds of public and private chain networks, enabling cross-chain applications.
-CCIP addresses the fragmentation issue in the blockchain space by ensuring that data and assets can be securely transferred between different blockchain networks, facilitating seamless interaction among various tokenized assets.
+CCIP addresses the fragmentation issues in the blockchain space by ensuring that data and assets can be securely transferred between different blockchain networks, facilitating seamless interaction between various tokenized assets.

 Public Chain Infrastructure